 If you are not present, or the opportunity to agree or object to a use or disclosure cannot reasonably be provided because of your incapacity or an emergency circumstance, we may exercise our judgment to determine whether a disclosure is in your best interests.
 If we disclose information to a family member, other relative or a close personal friend, we would disclose only that amount of information we believe is directly related to that person’s involvement with your health care or payment related to your health care.
 We also may disclose your PHI in order to notify (or assist in notifying) such persons of your location, general condition or death.

 D. Fundraising Communications.
 We may contact you to request a tax-deductible contribution to support important activities of Cape Cod Healthcare and/or any of our affiliated covered entities listed above in Section I of this Notice.
-In connection with any such fundraising, we may disclose to our fundraising staff and their authorized representatives, without your written authorization, demographic information about you (e.g., your name, address and phone number) and dates on which we provided health care services to you, the department that treated you, the names of your treating physicians, information regarding the outcome of your treatment and health insurance status.
-If you wish to make a tax-deductible contribution now and/or do not want to receive any of our fundraising requests in the future, please contact CCHC’s fundraising staff at (508) 862-5600.
+In connection with any such fundraising, we may disclose to our fundraising staff and their authorized representatives, without your written authorization, demographic information about you (e.g., your name, address and phone number) and dates on which we provided health care services to you.
+If you wish to make a tax-deductible contribution now or do not want to receive any of our fundraising requests in the future, please contact CCHC’s fundraising staff at (508) 862-5600.

 E. Public Health Activities.
 We may disclose your PHI in connection with the following public health activities: (1) to report health information to public health authorities for the purpose of preventing or controlling disease, injury or disability; (2) to report child or elder abuse and neglect to public health authorities or other government authorities authorized by law to receive such reports; (3) to report information about products and services that fall under the authority of the United States Food and Drug Administration; (4) to alert a person who may have been exposed to a highly contagious disease or may otherwise be at risk of contracting or spreading such a disease or condition; and (5) to report information to your employer as required under laws addressing work-related illnesses and injuries or workplace medical reporting regulations.

 G. Health Oversight Activities.
-We may share your PHI with any health oversight agency (such as the Massachusetts Department of Public Health or the Attorney General’s Office) that regulates and is charged with responsibility for ensuring our compliance with the rules of government health programs such as Medicare or Medicaid.
+We may share your PHI with any health oversight agency (such as the Massachusetts Department of Public Health or the Attorney General’s Office) that oversees Cape Cod Healthcare and is charged with responsibility for ensuring our compliance with the rules of government health programs such as Medicare or Medicaid.

 H. Judicial and Administrative Proceedings.
 We may disclose your PHI in the course of a judicial or administrative proceeding in response to a legal order (such as a subpoena) or other lawful process.